What Are the Best Mushrooms for Dogs?

 Shiitake mushrooms are another one of the best functional mushrooms for dogs — they are full of nutrition, including some B vitamins and vitamin D. Their traditional uses include support for immune, liver, and cardiovascular health.*

 Turkey Tail is a mushroom that has long been used to support the immune system and liver health.* In addition, Turkey Tail mushroom also offers support for the gut.* Like all mushrooms, it contains prebiotic fiber, which helps feed healthy gut flora.

 So there you have it — a list of some of the best functional mushrooms for dogs.
 Did any of your favorites make the list?

 Why aren’t our tinctures canine-approved?
 Our mushroom extracts undergo a dual extraction of water, known as decoction, and alcohol, known as tincture.
 The active compounds in mushrooms are both alcohol-soluble (triterpenes) and water-soluble (beta-glucans).
-To get full-spectrum support from mushrooms, we extract our mushrooms with 190-proof alcohol and hot water, then carefully combine the two.
+To get full-spectrum support from mushrooms, we extract our mushrooms with organic cane alcohol and hot water, then carefully combine the two.
 While this is optimal for humans, dogs should not consume alcohol, even in small amounts.
 That’s actually good news for you, since you won’t have to share!

 Do these mushrooms all sound familiar to you?
-That’s likely because they are included in our best-selling Mush 10.
+That’s likely because they are included in our best-selling Daily 10.
 It comes in a convenient organic tincture made with 100% organic mushroom fruiting bodies — no fillers, grains or fluff!